jeremyosborne/packagejsonexample/README.md

 * [Introduction to npm (and package.json)](http://howtonode.org/introduction-to-npm)
 * [A package.json interactive guide](http://package.json.nodejitsu.com/)

-In particular, I just found this one (as of time of writing) which I like a lot:
+At time of writing, I like this a lot:

 * [Package.json Validator](http://package-json-validator.com/)

-And have used it to validate (and update) this projects `package.json`.
+I used it to validate (and update) this project's `package.json`.
+Cool stuff.